josiah199/josiah199.github.io/README.md

 ## What is the website being used for?

-This website is for my Dev Catalist competition and also a website for my church.
-So win-win.
+I chose to create a website for my church to use for the Dev Catalyst competion.

 ## The Files Used For My Website